|The Houston Riots and

 court martial in U.S. history.

-shallow creek on Camp Travis, a National Guard training facility next to Fort Sam Houston in San Antonio.
-The men were
+creek on Camp Travis, a National Guard training facility next to Fort Sam Houston in San Antonio.
+The men were unceremoniously

-unceremoniously buried nearby in graves whose only identification was a number, 1 through 13.
-Sixty-three other soldiers were
+buried nearby in graves whose only identification was a number, 1 through 13.
+Sixty-three other soldiers were given life sentences,

 History of the 24th Infantry